 11. Bonus tip for advanced users.

 Since March 2021, LinkedIn has introduced several new features to showcase your personal story.
 One such feature is the “Creator Mode.”
 You can enable this through your profile dashboard.
 With Creator Mode, your shared content will be highlighted, and you can add hashtags to your profile, providing insight into the topics you discuss.
 Additionally, you can now include a personal “Video Cover Story” that visitors to your profile will see immediately.
 We highly recommend utilizing this feature to inspire and share knowledge, while avoiding excessive self-promotion and pitches.
+Tip: Add #’s and your website to your introduction.

 Good luck!